Latakia

-Latakia (/læt@'ki:ə/; ٱللَّاذْقِيَّة; Syrian pronunciation: /ar/), officially Lattakia, is the principal port city of Syria and capital city of the Latakia Governorate located on the Mediterranean coast.
+Latakia (/læt@'ki:ə/; اللَّاذِقِيَّة; Syrian pronunciation: /ar/), officially Lattakia, is the principal port city of Syria and capital city of the Latakia Governorate located on the Mediterranean coast.
 Historically, it has also been known as Laodicea in Syria or Laodicea ad Mare.
 In addition to serving as a port, the city is a significant manufacturing center for surrounding agricultural towns and villages.
 According to a 2023 estimate, the population of the city is 709,000, its population greatly increased as a result of the Syrian Revolution, which led to an influx of internally displaced persons from rebel held areas.
 It is the 5th-largest city in Syria after Aleppo, Damascus, Homs and Hama.
 Cape Apostolos Andreas, the north-eastern tip of Cyprus, is about 109 km away.

 Although the site of the city has been inhabited since the 2nd millennium BC, the city was founded as a Greek city in the 4th century BC under the rule of the Greek Seleucid Empire.
-Latakia was subsequently ruled by the Romans and Byzantines, followed by the Rashiduns, Ummayads and Abbasids during the 7th–10th centuries AD.
+Latakia was subsequently ruled by the Romans and Byzantines, followed by the Rashiduns, Umayyads and Abbasids during the 7th–10th centuries AD.
 Byzantine ruling groups frequently attacked the city, periodically recapturing it before losing it again to Arab powers, particularly the Fatimids.
 Afterward, Latakia was ruled successively by the Seljuk Turks, Crusaders, Ayyubids, Mamluks, and the Ottomans.
 Following World War I, Latakia was assigned to the French mandate of Syria, in which it served as the capital of the autonomous territory of the Alawites.
 This autonomous territory became the Alawite State in 1922, proclaiming its independence a number of times until reintegrating into Syria in 1944.

 Etymology

 Like many Greek Seleucid cities, Latakia was named after a member of the ruling dynasty.
 It was first called Laodikeia on the Coast (Λαοδίκεια ἡ Πάραλος) by Seleucus I Nicator in honor of his mother, Laodice.
 In Latin, its name became Laodicea ad Mare.
-The original name survives in its Arabic form as al-Ladhiqiyyah (اللاذقية), from which the French Lattaquié and English Latakia (or Lattakia) derive.
+The original name survives in its Arabic form as al-Lāḏiqiyya (اللاذقية), from which the French Lattaquié and English Latakia (or Lattakia) derive.
 To the Ottomans, it was known as Lazkiye.